Horatio's Garden – Sheffield and East

 Solutions

-The ongoing work at the Horatio’s Garden Sheffield & East project is successfully transforming a car park into a therapeutic garden space which will support the physical and mental health of people with spinal injury.
-Additionally, the project has led to significant community engagement and provided the charity with additional funding through the reuse and recycling of materials from the award-winning RHS Chelsea show garden.
-Research shows the impact of the gardens reflected in 94% of patients reporting improved wellbeing and 91% reporting an enhancement of mental health.
+Additionally, the project led to significant community engagement and provided the charity with additional funding through the reuse and recycling of materials from the award-winning RHS Chelsea show garden.
+Research shows the impact of the gardens reflected in 94% patients reporting improved wellbeing and 91% reporting an enhancement of mental health.

 We are grateful to Gleeds for carefully project managing this large and complex construction from its award-winning display at RHS Chelsea Flower Show to its legacy home at the Princess Royal Spinal Injuries Centre where it will be a vital place for adjustment, reflection and privacy for people facing life-changing injuries and long stays in hospital across a huge geographical area.